humanmade/altis-dev-tools/docs/testing-with-codeception.md

 - `TestClass` references one of the test classes in the specified suite.
 Omit to run all tests within the suite(s).
 - `testMethod` references a single test method within the specified test class.
 Omit to run all test method within specified test class(es)/suite(s).

-Altis `codecept` command proxies commands to the `codeception` cli, except for the `-b` and `-p` cli options, so you'll be able to execute advanced commands and utilize more of what Codeception has to offer as needed, eg: generate a suite or a test:
+Altis `codecept` command proxies commands to the `codeception` CLI, except for the `-b` and `-p` parameters, so you'll be able to execute advanced commands and utilize more of what Codeception has to offer as needed.
+To generate a suite or a test for example you could run the following command:

 ```sh
 composer dev-tools codecept generate g:cest TEST-SUITE TestClassName